GMC Acadia years to avoid — most common problems

 Some standout disadvantages included oil and coolant leaks, as well as head gasket cracks that sometimes turned out to be fatal for the engine.
 The engine itself is robust and well-designed, but it’s sensitive to the slightest decrease in engine oil or coolant leaks, and if not checked regularly, it could lead to expensive repairs.

-Which GMC Acadia years to avoid?
+Worst GMC Acadia years to avoid

-First-generation GMC Acadia (2008 and 2012-2013 model years)
+First-generation GMC Acadia (2007-2009 and 2012 model years)

 The first generation of GMC Acadia was in production from 2007 to 2017, and while it had some problematic years, not all of them were so bad.
 Starting with the 2008 model year, the Acadia faced some serious issues with the automatic transmission.
+That made the model one of the worst-rated Acadia years up to date.

 These issues continued for the 2012 and 2013 model year, and to make things worse, there were oil leak and coolant leak issues with the 3.6-liter engine.
 These were solved with the final years of the first generation and the introduction of the second generation Acadia.